Bob Henriquez

-Bob Henriquez (born September 23, 1964) is a Democratic politician who currently serves as the Hillsborough County Property Appraiser.
+Bob Henriquez (born September 23, 1964) is a Democratic politician who currently serves as the Hillsborough County Property Appraiser since January 8, 2013, succeeding Rob Turner.
 Prior to his election as Property Appraiser, he served as a member of the Florida House of Representatives, representing the 58th District from 1998 to 2006.

 History

 Henriquez was born in Tampa, Florida, and attended Princeton University, graduating with a degree in political science in 1986.
 After he graduated, he began working as an urban planner for the Hillsborough City-County Planning Commission and the Hillsborough County Planning and Growth Management Department, and as an assistant football coach at Tampa Catholic High School.
 Henriquez was the head coach at Tampa Catholic from 1990 to 1999 before he took an assistant coach position at Jefferson High School.
 He returned to Tampa Catholic in 2005 as head coach once again.